 Nuenen is where Vincent lived two years with his parents in the church parsonage.
 And he used a small shed in the backyard as an atelier.
 He was a voracious reader his entire life, and he was reading Zola and listening to Wagner during this period.
 Nearby is the Roosdonck windmill, which shows up in Vincent’s paintings of the thatched-roof house where the De Groot family lived.
 They were the peasants depicted in his masterpiece, The Potato Eaters.
 In this period, he made several paintings of his father’s church, including Congregation Leaving the Reformed Church in Neunen, which he painted as a gift for his mother.

-In 2002, art thieves stole two paintings from the Van Gogh Museum – the Neunen church and the Scheveningen coastline.
-During the night, they smashed the security glass, grabbed what would fit back through the hole, and made a clean getaway.
+In 2002, art thieves stole two paintings from the Van Gogh Museum, of the Neunen church and the Scheveningen coastline.
+During the night, they smashed the security glass, grabbed what would fit back through the hole, and escaped with no trace.
 Fortunately, in 2016, when Italian police were investigating some suspected Italian mobsters for cocaine trafficking, they discovered the paintings, hidden behind a wall in a toilet of a farmhouse near Naples.
 And today, the paintings are finally back where they belong, in Amsterdam.

 In the Montmartre area of Paris, it’s possible to hold the doorknob at 54 Rue Lepic, where Vincent moved in with Theo, his devoted brother and patron.
 And a short distance away, Restaurant Moulin de la Galette serves lunch and dinner Wednesdays through Sundays.
-It’s where Vincent hung out with Toulouse-Lautrec and Pissaro.
+It’s where Vincent got his milk, along with Toulouse-Lautrec and Pissaro.

 Further south is Arles, in Provence, where Vincent moved for the bright southern light.
 This is where he painted the Sunflowers series, “…in a yellow and blue symphony, symbol of the divine.”
 He lived in The Yellow House, hoping to create an art community of painters.